Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 **Prerequisite: Shapechanger**
 When you use your Shapechanger ability, you may also take on the form of a dire wolf.
 While in dire wolf form you gain the following features:
 - Your movement speed changes to 50 feet.
 If you have sunlight hypersensitivity, it is reduced to sunlight sensitivity: while in sunlight, you have disadvantage on attack rolls and ability checks, but take no damage from direct contact with sunlight.
 - While in dire wolf form, you can’t speak.
-Any object you are holding or [[armor]] you are wearing merges into your wolf form or immediately drops to the ground.
+Any object you are holding or [[System Reference/Homebrew Options/Armor/Armor|armor]] you are wearing merges into your wolf form or immediately drops to the ground.
 The GM may decide if they feel the object cannot merge.
 - If you become unconscious in dire wolf form, you revert back to your vampiric form.

 Additionally, you gain the ability to use Fanged Bite while in animal form.
 The piercing damage for your Fanged Bite changes based on your form.
 While in bat form you deal 1 piercing damage, and while in dire wolf form you deal 2d6 piercing damage.